Secrets of Denmark’s Spiritual Foundation Revealed on Visit to Its Northern Tip

 “The artists came to Skagen because they were fascinated by the exoticness of the place, that it was far from the cities, difficult to get to, cheap to live in, and the fact there were other artists coming as well, and they could be a part of a community,” she said.

 My next stop was to get a glimpse of how these artists had lived.
 I crossed the street from the Museum to the Michael and Anna Ancher House and, despite having to garb myself in protective footwear that looked like shower caps for my feet, I felt immediately at home.
-Danish minimalism had not yet occurred to anyone in 1884 when the Anchers bought and began filling their home.
+Danish culture and minimalism had not yet occurred to anyone in 1884 when the Anchers bought and began filling their home.
 And I do mean “filling” it.

 The museum’s partial listing of the home’s contents include: door moldings Michael lifted from an old local house; a copper ceiling lampshade likely made from a pair of scales; an 1800 beechwood settee, bought on auction in the old grocery store in Sondervej by a fisherman who sold it to the Anchers; Royal Copenhagen dinner service with flower decoration on white ground, received from senior dune warden in exchange for a painting; and an ottoman, made by J.P.
 Larssen, lightship master of Skagen who was known for his “strangely carved furniture.”

 And, of course, paintings—upon paintings.
 The entire house was virtually wallpapered with the Anchers’ art and that of their compadres.

 This was as far as you could get from the sterile, sparse, form-following-function image I had of a Danish home.
 An avid collector myself, or pack rat as my husband would say, little did I know I had been channeling Michael and Anna’s interior design philosophy—stuff, lots of it.